 I hope Tintin’s detectives and their search for clues brought you a flavour of what’s beneath the surface of Brussels.
 If you’ve been and seen the main sights, there’s still so much to explore about what makes Belgium so wonderfully Belgian.

 For more exploration of the delights of Belgium, why not join us for a visit to Antwerp’s Kerstmarkt or a trip to glorious Ghent.
+We also traveled outside the centre of Brussels to explore the art nouveau commune of Saint-Gilles.
 And if train travel’s your thing, then definitely consider arriving in Brussels by Eurostar.
+Or you could simply hop the coastal tram or Kusttram to see the full length of the Belgian coast from Knokke to De Panne.